agnwinds/python/docs/sphinx/source/developer/tests.rst

 Python has been tested to work with CUnit (and CUnity) versions newer than 2.1-3.
 A recent version of CUnit is provided in the :code:`$PYTHON/software` directory and can be installed as a static library by using the Makefile in Python's root directory.
+To build CUnit from source, you will need `CMake <https://cmake.org/>`_ installed, which is a modern build system for C and C++ projects.

 CUnit will be installed (as a static library) at the same time as GSL and Python during the first-time install, e.g.,

 .. code:: bash